Skip to content

 "a = b = c" → Entry {key: "a", value: "b = c"}

-• Trim whitespace from keys: " key ""key"
+• Trim all whitespace from keys (including newlines): " key ""key"

 Special keys: